Trylz/Restir_CPP/README.md

 Video: https://youtu.be/tykjTZ2svXw
 ![Sponza_Acnee](https://github.com/user-attachments/assets/d65e6419-528f-404f-9d98-11942635c232)

- It happens when moving fast then stoping close to an occluder.
+The glitch happens when moving fast then stoping close to an occluder.
 **This is CAUSED by the temporal filtering (See TemporalFilteringPass.slang).**

 *The following fixes it for the dragon buddha scene WHILE the Sponza scene still exibits it*